 If you want the boot loader to be the default in case the NVRAM entries are cleared, you can use /boot/efi/EFI/BOOT as the target directory for the .efi file, and you can rename the boot loader to bootx64.efi (assuming an x86-64 architecture).
 On most systems, this name makes the boot loader the default.
 Some EFI implementations use EFI/Microsoft/BOOT/bootmgfw.efi (on the ESP) as a default name in addition to or instead of EFI/BOOT/bootx64.efi, so you can try that name and location, too.
-(I've received reports that this name is required on at least some HP computers.)

 The final step to installing a boot loader is to make the EFI recognize it.
 This step can be tricky because it varies from one system to another.

 If you're booted using EFI mode, you can use the efibootmgr program to add your new boot loader to the EFI's boot menu.
 The command to do so looks like this:

 # efibootmgr -c -d /dev/sda -p 1 -l \\EFI\\newloader\\loadername.efi -L NewLoader